-Over the past several days, communities across the country have expressed their grief, anger and pain as a result of the recent killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Freddie Gray, Eric Garner, Sandra Bland, Trayvon Martin and countless other black Americans who have died as a result of senseless acts of violence motivated by race.
+Over the past several days, communities across the country have expressed their grief, anger and pain as a result of the recent killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Freddie Gray, Eric Garner, Sandra Bland, Trayvon Martin and countless other Black Americans who have died as a result of senseless acts of violence motivated by race.

-These incidents of discrimination and police brutality have captured our attention, leaving us horrified, angry, demoralized and anxious in recent days, a reflection of the longstanding systemic racism the black community has faced for many generations.
+These incidents of discrimination and police brutality have captured our attention, leaving us horrified, angry, demoralized and anxious in recent days, a reflection of the longstanding systemic racism the Black community has faced for many generations.
 How can we talk about freedom and the American Dream, when inequality and racial division are staring us right in the face making life as we know it feel fragile and unsafe?
-Racism is a public health issue, and we must treat it as such.
+Racism is a public health crisis, and we must treat it as such.

 Organizations like Common Threads have a responsibility to help improve the quality of life in the communities in which they work, and that is true now more than ever.
-These incidents come at time where black people are being disproportionately impacted by COVID-19, experiencing higher infection and death rates.
-As we prepare to help our communities rebuild after the pandemic, we must also use this time to deconstruct the systems that have oppressed the black community for so long.
+These incidents come at time where Black people are being disproportionately impacted by COVID-19, experiencing higher infection and death rates.
+As we prepare to help our communities rebuild after the pandemic, we must also use this time to deconstruct the systems that have oppressed the Black community for so long.

 Common Threads predominately reaches communities of color, so this matter is of critical importance to our children, families, educators, partners, staff and communities.
-Although diversity, equity and inclusion are woven through Common Threads’ history, mission and core values, we are at a time where we must overtly state that we oppose racism, discrimination and the police brutality and violence that so many black and minority communities face.
+Although diversity, equity and inclusion are woven through Common Threads’ history, mission and core values, we are at a time where we must overtly state that we oppose racism, discrimination and the police brutality and violence that so many Black and minority communities face.

 We commit to listening to the voices who for so long have not been heard, to using our voices to inspire change and to creating safe spaces for children and families to learn, live, work and play.